Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Related Work

 \section{Related Work}

 Existing forensic investigations on Deepfake face swapping mostly rely on devising passive detectors~\cite{FFPP[11],XRay[12],MAT[13],IIE[28],DeepfakeDiscrepancy[61],FakeDetect[41],AltFreeze[42]} that analyze traces of suspected images in various feature domains.
-In view of the rising challenge prompted by the improving synthetic quality, instead of searching for synthetic artifacts, proactive defense aims to protect original images by inserting imperceptible signals before potential manipulations.
-In other words, while malicious face swapping happens after the target image is publicly posted (e.g., on Twitter or Instagram), proactive actions are performed in advance in two ways: \textit{distortions} and \textit{watermarks}.
+In view of the rising challenge prompted by the improving synthetic quality due to well-developed generative models, instead of searching for synthetic artifacts, proactive defense aims to protect original images by inserting imperceptible signals before potential manipulations.
+In other words, while malicious face swapping happens after the target image is publicly posted (e.g., on Twitter or Instagram), proactive actions are usually performed in advance in two ways: \textit{distortions} and \textit{watermarks}.